TraekWells/personal-site/content/bookshelf/the-daughter-of-sparta.md

 title: The Daughter of Sparta
 author: Claire M. Andrews
 image: https://images-na.ssl-images-amazon.com/images/I/51LTO7XWNYS._SX332_BO1,204,203,200_.jpg
-thoughts: I'm a huge Greek mythology nerd but this book kind of fell flat for me
+thoughts: I'm a huge Greek mythology nerd so I was excited for this one.
+Ultimately, it fell flat for me and it was a bit on the corny side but cool to see a female protaginist.

 ---
 ## Impressions